xlnx/myrpg/README.md

 # Grammar

-SLR
+LALR

 # How does it work

-MyRpg use the `lang!` macro to collect essential grammar details at compile time.
-The SLR parsing table will be built during `SLRParser::new()` at run time (actually, it is possible to build the parsing table at compile time, with heavy usage of proc-macros).
+MyRpg use the `lang!` macro to collect essential grammar details and build LALR parsing table **AT COMPILE TIME**.

 The lexical analysis is proceeded along with parsing, instead of pre-collecting all the tokens.